tejasmohanayyar/tejasmohanayyar.github.io/_posts/2020-03-02-ETL-Nifty-project.md

 ---
 layout: post
-title: "Extracting columns out of Nifty dataset and creating our own columns using Tmap"
+title: Extracting columns out of Nifty dataset and creating our own columns using Tmap
-permalink: "ETL-nifty-project"
+permalink: ETL-nifty-project

 ---